-Carl Bergman makes pictures.
+Carl is a world builder, specialising in conceptual still life and deconstructed mosaic narratives.
 Both his professional and personal curiosity routinely take him abroad but Helsinki is where he comes home to.
 Bergman's commercial work has earned him numerous awards in both Grafia's 'Best of the year' and Grand One's yearly competition.

 While his work takes cues from several modernist movements and his approach is often minimalist in nature, he fervently believes in a craftsmanlike process where form is ultimately subject to content, within the boundaries of his laws of physics.